 Simply in Season is a cookbook that takes on the problems of modern food production through seasonal eating.
 This handy, spiral bound guide is color coded by season and offers recipes made from foods typically offered by small local farmers during each season.

 The popularity of the humble potato has waxed and waned with varying degrees of drama over the course of its 2,200-year history.
 Learn more about this ubiquitous vegetable and its history of feast and famine.

 Estimates vary, but Americans put back at least several billion burgers each year.
 Veggie and other burger bases are out there, but the majority are still made from ground beef.
 After a bad couple of years in the press, will the ick factor kill Americans' burger fetish?
 Not likely.

-Three years ago, I started growing a few different varieties of heirloom lettuce.
-To me, lettuce - more than any other vegetable - represents the highs and the lows of urban gardening.
-Is anything more satisfying than seeing the bright neon green of Amish Deer Tongue Lettuce peeking up through the dirt in spring?
-Is there anything more soul crushing than the discovery that your perfect head of Speckled Bibb has been nibbled to the ground by a flock of rough-and-tumble Brooklyn sparrows?
-This year I got wise and outsmarted the sparrows with the clever use of bird netting and row cover - leaving me with a bumper crop of tender spring lettuce.
-(A delicious bonus: laughing in the face of my sparrow nemeses.)
+Lettuce really represents the highs and the lows of urban gardening.
+Is anything more satisfying than seeing the bright neon green of Amish Deer Tongue Lettuce peeking up through the dirt?
+Or more soul-crushing than discovering that your perfect head of Speckled Bibb has been nibbled to the ground by a flock of rough-and-tumble Brooklyn sparrows?